qwertimer/mqtt_ecosystem/README.md

 Whilst the ansible build is available the docker-compose file is the most succinct and best way to view the containers outputs.

+# Installation

+To install the system dependencies on the computer there is an installer file called `install_deps.sh`.
+To install all dependencies run `./install_deps all`.